hcsullivan12/mapiX/README.md

 ```

 mapiX also needs input parameters to do the mapping.
 Create a rapidjson file
 that gives pertinent information.
+Sample rapidjson and track files are included in config.

 Type the following command to run the program.

 ```
-./mapiX [path/to/TrackData.txt] [path/to/RapidJsonFile]
+./mapiX [path/to/TrackFile.txt] [path/to/RapidJsonFile]
 ```